ibm-cloud-docs/account/manageorg.md

 ### Deleting an org

 When you delete an organization, all the spaces, applications, and services within the organization are deleted.
 Be sure to note that deleting operations cannot be reversed.
+You must contact support to delete an organization.

 ### Deleting a space